This page was printed from the South & West Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-This is a summary of the NEW Devon CCG commissioning policy for open or arthroscopic surgery for the treatment of femoro–acetabular impingement (FAI)
+This is a summary of the NHS Devon CCG commissioning policy for open or arthroscopic surgery for the treatment of femoro–acetabular impingement (FAI)

 Non operative treatment of FAI includes rest, physiotherapy, and activity modification to reduce unnecessary hip motion, rest, anti-inflammatory medication and core strengthening, proceeding to surgery if symptoms persist.